 There actually is one that lasts for the life of your boat canvas.

-Many boaters believe that marine thread should last forever.
-After all, it's outdoor thread, right?
-Well, there actually is one type of outdoor thread that does last forever or outlasts your boat canvas.
-It's thread, made with PTFE or Polytetrafluoroethylene, which is really Teflon®.
-This type of thread can be exposed to sun, salt, chemicals, pollution, it doesn't matter.
+It's a thread made with PTFE or Polytetrafluoroethylene, which is actually Teflon®.
+This type of thread can be exposed to sun, salt, chemicals, or pollution.
+It doesn't matter!
 It will last and last.
-This super resistant to chemicals thread doesn't mean the thread can't break, it just means that it won't break due to exposure breakdown.
+Even thought this thread is super resistant to chemicals, that doesn't mean the thread can't break.
+It just means that this thread won't break due to exposure breakdown.

 We are proud to offer lifetime Solarfix® 2000 Thread - Although we can't guarantee this marine thread will sew on your home sewing machine, it does sew nicely on our early model Kenmore and Bernina and industrial machines.

 I have been told that computerized sewing machines struggle with PTFE threads.